 Now that we’re clear on the basics of non-running automobiles, you’re now ready for what you came for.

-First thing you need to know is that not all transport companies can accommodate your non-running vehicle for a means of safe transport; the carrier selected must have the proper equipment.
+The first thing you need to know is that not all auto transport companies can accommodate your non-running vehicle as a means of safe transport; the carrier selected must have the proper equipment.

 To prepare your non-running vehicle, be sure it:

 - Is clean